Cameron Todd Willingham: James Grigson

-During the penalty phase of the trial, a prosecutor said that Willingham's tattoo of a skull and serpent fit the profile of a sociopath.
+During the penalty phase of the trial, the prosecution said that Willingham fit the profile of a sociopath.
+They presented evidence that Willingham had beaten his wife, including when she was pregnant, ran a woman off the road, threatened to murder two of his wife's relatives, and bragged about how he and his half-brother had once beaten and killed a dog.
+Controversially, however, the prosecution also used Willingham's tattoo of a skull and serpent as further evidence that he was a sociopath.
 Two medical experts confirmed the theory.
 One of those experts, a psychologist who had not published any research in the field of sociopathic behavior, but only held a master's degree in marriage and family issues was asked to interpret Willingham's Iron Maiden poster.
 He said that a picture of a fist punching through a skull signified violence and death.
 He added that Willingham's Led Zeppelin poster of a fallen angel was "many times" an indicator of "cultive-type" activities.